 We recently received an e-mail promoting a blog entry from the Measureology Blog entitled “Dashboard Tools Commit the 6 Deadly Design Sins”.
 The subject matter is one close to our hearts.
 There are numerous ‘dashboard’ tools on the market, all trying to differentiate themselves by providing the latest, greatest visualisation technology.
-We would be the first to admit that visualisation of data can vastly improve interpretation.
-Looking at rows and columns full of numbers is a task best left to accountants who for one reason or another have the skills and mindset to make sense of data that thoroughly confuses the rest of us.
+We would be the first to admit that data visualisation can vastly improve interpretation.
+Looking at rows and columns full of numbers is a task best left to accountants who, for one reason or another, have the skills and mindset to make sense of data that thoroughly confuses the rest of us.

-However, as Measureology quite rightly points out in the article, poor visualisations can have completely the opposite effect, that is, they leave the user confused and bewildered.
+However, as Measureology quite rightly points out in the article, poor visualisations can have the opposite effect completely.
+That is, they leave the user confused and bewildered.

 The six deadly design sins that Measureology identify are: